knowm/Sundial/README.md

 new SampleJobAction().run();
 ```

+## Job Termination

+To terminate a Job asynchronously, you can call the `SundialJobScheduler.stopJob(String jobName)` method.
+The Job termination mechanism works by setting a flag that the Job should be terminated, but it is up to the logic in the Job to decide at what point termination should occur.
+Therefore, in any long-running job that you anticipate the need to terminate, put the method call `setTerminate()` at an appropriate location.

+## Concurrent Job Execution

+By default jobs are not set to concurrently execute.
+This means if a job is currently running and a trigger is fired for that job, it will skip running the job.
+In some cases concurrent job execution is desired and there are a few ways to configure it.

+1. You can add `<concurrency-allowed>true</concurrency-allowed>` in jobs.xml.
+1. You can add it to the Sundial annotations like this: `@SimpleTrigger(repeatInterval = 30, timeUnit = TimeUnit.SECONDS, isConcurrencyAllowed = true)` Same idea for cron annotation too.

 Now go ahead and [study some more examples](http://xeiam.com/sundial-example-code), [download the thing](http://xeiam.com/sundial-change-log) and [provide feedback](https://github.com/timmolter/Sundial/issues).

 ## Getting the Goods